adrianba/webstandards/incubator-cg-charter.md

 ## Out of Scope

-Features or ideas that don't have applicability in the browser should be proposed to another Community Group.
+Features or ideas that don't have applicability in a browser (or similar user agent) should be proposed to another Community Group.

-## Current Projects
+## Current Proposals

-The group publishes an [index of the projects](https://example.com/indexpage) worked on in GitHub.
+The group publishes an [index of the proposals](https://example.com/indexpage) worked on in GitHub.
 Any [prollyfills](https://www.safaribooksonline.com/library/view/building-polyfills/9781449370725/ch07.html) or test suites will be developed in Open Source using the [W3C Software License](http://www.w3.org/Consortium/Legal/2002/copyright-software-20021231).

 New projects or status changes are communicated to the group through the public announcement mailing list (this list will not be used for discussing proposals).

+Proposal editors should publish regular status updates to the announcement mailing list (again encouraging discussion in the GitHub repo).
+This allows  group participants to monitor progress without having to directly watch every repo.

 ## Dependencies or Liaisons